\"Writing.Com

 The second of my Black Wolf stories (The Infernal Beast is the first).
 This time I've used a rather obscure Russian legend similar to the Tulpa legend.

-Sergeant Danny Ross moved nervously through the dense forest of wattles, pines, and eerie, grey-white ghost gums half a dozen kilometres outside Glen Hartwell, in the Victorian countryside.
+Danny Ross moved nervously through the dense forest of wattles, pines, and eerie, grey-white ghost gums half-a-dozen kilometres outside Glen Hartwell, in the Victorian countryside.
 A powerfully built man, Danny had been nicknamed “Bear” by his friends, and colleagues in the local police force.

 Bear, Terry, and half a dozen other local cops had spent the last three days searching day and night through the forest for illegal Russian immigrant Kostyn Pavolich.
 Pavolich had entered Australia on a six-month tourist visa in February 1980 and then had not been seen for nearly four years.
 Until he had been captured in New South Wales in December 1983.
 But on the way to court, Pavolich had overpowered a policeman and took his gun.
 In the resulting short shoot-out, he had killed two constables and a young WPC had been shot in the back, turning her into a paraplegic.

 After the shoot-out, Pavolich had vanished again for more than six months.
-Until a few days ago, in mid-July 1984, when he had been sighted in the forest around LePage and Lenoak -- two towns near Glen Hartwell.
+A few days ago, in mid-July 1984, he was sighted in the forest around LePage and Lenoak, two towns near Glen Hartwell.
 Despite his scepticism at the reports, Bear had mounted an all-out search for the escapee.
 With the help of half a dozen cops from Sale, they had been searching the forest for the last three days without discovering any sign of Pavolich.

 The area had also been swarming with journalists from around Australia, despite Bear’s best efforts to keep them at bay.
 After three days, the press had obviously started to think that it was all a wild goose chase, however, for the last couple of hours Bear’s sixth sense had been tingling, warning him of imminent danger.